sigcsets/sigcse2018/attendees/index.md

 ## Reserving a Room

-Reserve your room by January 22, 2018 to receive these rates!
+Reserve your room by February 1, 2018 to receive these rates!
 There are four conference hotels with special conference room rates.
 All four are close to the Baltimore Convention Center and are within easy walking distance of each other.

 The conference block rooms are available Friday, February 16, through Wednesday, February 28; non-conference rates may apply outside of these dates